ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain how they collected evidence that users of the alpha service are, in the majority of cases, succeeding first time.
+* Explain how they collected evidence that users of the alpha service are, in the majority of cases, succeeding first time.
-* explain the service in a simple way to the panel.
+* Explain the service in a simple way to the panel.
-* talk through substantial iteration in the design and content of the service during alpha.
+* Talk through substantial iteration in the design and content of the service during alpha.
-* explain how prototype works as end-to-end user journey for all user needs, including those with assissted digital needs.
+* Explain how prototype works as end-to-end user journey for all user needs, including those with assissted digital needs.

 ## Point 13: Build a service consistent with the user experience of the rest of GOV.UK including using the design patterns and style guide.